divvi-xyz/docs-v1/docs/index.md

 If you have questions or want to discuss Divvi, please join our [Discord](https://discord.gg/EaxZDhMuDn).
 For updates and latest news, join our [Telegram](https://t.me/letsdivvi).

-## Divvi Builder Camp

-To learn more about the Divvi Builder Camp, go to the next section.